ragokan/okito/README.md

 # okito
-## The simplest state management solution ever, at least I think so.
-It depends on nothing, works really fast with minimum code usage.
+## Your best coding friend.
+State management, navigation management, storage management with best usages and with the support of best utilities!
 [![pub points](https://badges.bar/okito/pub%20points)](https://pub.dev/packages/okito/score)
 [![likes](https://badges.bar/okito/likes)](https://pub.dev/packages/okito/score)
 [![popularity](https://badges.bar/okito/popularity)](https://pub.dev/packages/okito/score)
 [![pub version](https://img.shields.io/pub/v/okito)](https://pub.dev/packages/okito)
 [![GitHub last commit](https://img.shields.io/github/last-commit/ragokan/okito)](https://github.com/ragokan/okito)

-### With okito, you don't need to wrap your material app for state management, you don't need any complex libraries and most importantly your don't need context to have a state or update state.
-For the state management purposes, it is as small as it can be.
+### For the state management purposes, it is as small as it can be.
 The aim is reducing the size and dependency usage as much as possible.
 Basically the state management has only what it needs, nothing more, nothing less!

+### Routing, showing snackbars/dialogs/bottommodal without context and from anywhere such as controller with the least amount of code!

+### Having access to the local device storage in any device, even in web with same code.
+Moreover, it is one of the fastest libraries to do it!
 &nbsp;

 ## Content